 - You will also have the psychological benefit of the ability to fit into normal-sized clothes

 Who is a good candidate for body lift surgery?

 The best candidates for body lift surgery are patients who are healthy and have had massive weight loss.
 This includes patients who have undergone bariatric weight loss surgery.
-People who have lost large amounts of weight are often left with enormous skin laxity in the breast, abdomen, and thighs.
+People who experience large amounts of weight often suffer from skin laxity in the breast, abdomen, and thighs.